-The "Upper Colorado" section refers to the water from Windy Gap Reservior downstream to the town of Kremmling.
+The "Upper Colorado" section refers to the water from Windy Gap Reservoir downstream to the town of Kremmling.

 The "Middle Colorado" section refers to the water from the top of the Gore Canyon to the town of Dotsero.

-The "Lower Colorado" section refers to the water flowing through Glenwood Canyon and the river downsteam through the town of Rifle.
+The "Lower Colorado" section refers to the water flowing through Glenwood Canyon and the river downstream through the town of Rifle.

-The "Upper Blue" section refers to the water from its headwaters on Hoosier Pass downstream through the town of Breckenridge to Dillon Reservior.
+The "Upper Blue" section refers to the water from its headwaters on Hoosier Pass downstream through the town of Breckenridge to Dillon Reservoir.

 The "Silverthorne Blue" section refers to the tailwater below Dillon Reservoir.

-The "Lower Blue" section refers to the water below the town of Silverthorne as it flows into Green Mountain Reservior.
+The "Lower Blue" section refers to the water below the town of Silverthorne as it flows into Green Mountain Reservoir.

 The "Eagle River" option refers to the water flowing through Vail and down to its confluence with the Colorado River at the town of Dotsero.

-The "Frying Pan" option refers to the entirety of this 42 mile long river, above and below Ruedi Reservior until its confluence with the Roaring Fork.
+The "Frying Pan" option refers to the entirety of this 42 mile long river, above and below Ruedi Reservoir until its confluence with the Roaring Fork.